-Diogo Pires Aurélio, GOIH (Seda, Alter do Chão, 1946) is a writer and a professor.
+Diogo Pires Aurélio, GOIH (1946) is a professor and a writer.
 He graduated in Philosophy from the University of Lisbon in 1972.
 The same year he left the country and moved to Brussels, where the UN granted him the political refugee status.
 Returning to Portugal in 1974, he worked as a journalist in several media (República, Jornal Novo, Diário de Notícias and Expresso) up to 1986.
 In 1979 he was appointed as Editorial Director of Portuguese Broadcasting Radio Network, holding office until 1980.
 In 1983 the National Print Office (INCM) hired him to design Prelo, a cultural magazine of which he was Editor in Chief to 1990.
-Meanwhile, he had restarted his studies at Nova University of Lisbon, from which he earned a PhD in Modern Philosophy, with a dissertation on Spinoza’s political philosophy, supervised by Fernando Gil, as well as the Abillitation in Social and Political Philosophy.
+Meanwhile, he had restarted his studies at Nova University of Lisbon, from which he earned a PhD in Modern Philosophy, with a dissertation on Spinoza’s political philosophy, supervised by Fernando Gil, as well as the Habillitation in Social and Political Philosophy.

 Besides his academic activities, he has been entrusted with several prominent civil functions, such as member of the board of the Portuguese Mint and National Print Office (INCM), 1989-1995; president of the Portuguese National Commission for UNESCO, 1998-2002; Director of the Portuguese National Library, 2002-2005; consultant for cultural affairs to the President of the Portuguese Republic, 2006-2016.